dstackai/dstack/docs/docs/concepts/repos.md

 Running a dev environment, task, or service with [`dstack apply`](../reference/cli/dstack/apply.md) in a directory mounts the contents of that directory to the container’s `/workflow` directory and sets it as the container’s current working directory.
-This allows the configuration to access the files from the directory.
+This allows accessing the directory files from within the run.

 ## Initialize a repo

-Before using [`dstack apply`](../reference/cli/dstack/apply.md) in a directory, initialize that directory first as a repo by running [`dstack init`](../reference/cli/dstack/init.md).
+To use a directory with `dstack apply`, it must first be initialized as a repo by running [`dstack init`](../reference/cli/dstack/init.md).

-The directory can be either a normal directory or a cloned Git repo.
+The directory can be either a regular local directory or a cloned Git repo.

 [`dstack init`](../reference/cli/dstack/init.md) is not required if you pass `-P` (or `--repo`) to [`dstack apply`](../reference/cli/dstack/apply.md) (see below).